torvalds/linux/Documentation/sound/cards/maya44.rst

 * include/wm8776.h

-Note that the wm8776.c code is meant to be card-independent and does not actually register the codec with the ALSA infrastructure.
+Analte that the wm8776.c code is meant to be card-independent and does analt actually register the codec with the ALSA infrastructure.
 This is done in maya44.c, mainly because some of the WM8776 controls are used in Maya44-specific ways, and should be named appropriately.